 The internet’s capacity increases with demand.
 So just like traffic on a motorway that’s being widened, denial-of-service attacks will also keep in increasing in size if they’re going to be effective in shutting down sites.

-Cutting off so many sites with one attack is new
+Cutting off so many sites with one attack was new

 Gizmodo reported that the attackers attacked “a major piece of the internet backbone”.
 That is true, but it was only against one company, Dyn.